 I open my mouth, and my chest tightens as if my whole body conspires to keep the air from my lungs, to keep me from uttering the next words that I must.

-The words are ritual and familiar.
+The words are ritual and familiar, but now my heart pounds.

 I don’t know my mother well personally, but I know her incredible political sensibility has held Istalam together through rocky times.
 Every word she utters is chosen precisely and with care.